 Marinate Pork

-- Now that the first batch of plantain pieces are mashed and seasoned, remove the mash from the pilón and set aside in a bowl.Repeat the same procedure with the remaining pieces of plantain until they are all mashed and seasoned.Note: Depending on the size of the plantain, 1 plantain = one serving, so 4 plantains would make 4 mofongos.
+- Once the first batch of plantain is mashed and seasoned, remove it from the pilón and set it aside onto a plate or bowl.Repeat the same process with the remaining plantain pieces until all are mashed and seasoned.Note: On average, one plantain yields about eight ½-inch slices and typically makes one serving of mofongo.
+For instance, four plantains will produce four individual servings.

 Garlic Aioli